waferchuck/easy_gvim/README.md

 Optimized for C/C++ development.

-user gvim.exe to get started.
+use gvim.exe to get started.

+Some keys are remapped in _vimrc and _gvimrc

 :NERDTree to open the file tree